-MHS in Health Economics
+Master's in Health Economics (MHS)

 The Master of Health Science (MHS) in Health Economics will provide students with a solid understanding on how incentives affect the behavior of individuals; patients, insurers, and providers.
 Students will be equipped to take a systemic approach to promote an efficient and equitable allocation of resources.
 Students will use applied health cases from low- and middle-income countries to experience the value of economic tools in solving pressing health problems around the globe.

-The MHS is offered jointly by the Departments of International Health and of Health Policy and Management.
-It also draws upon strengths found elsewhere in the Bloomberg School of Public Health.
 Students enrolled in this program from both departments will take a common core of courses, and will also have an opportunity to specialize, based on their interests and experience, through elective options.

 - Nine months of academic coursework building strengths in economics, econometrics, biostatistics, and epidemiology

 - Specialty elective courses in international health or health policy and management

 - Completion of a scholarly paper that integrates material from multiple courses applying econometric, evaluation or other research techniques to a topic of interest